mermaid-js/mermaid/docs/usage.md

 ## Simple usage on a web page

 The easiest way to integrate mermaid on a web page requires two elements:
-1. Inclusion of the mermaid framework in the html page using a script tag
+1. Inclusion of the mermaid address in the html page using a script tag
 2. A graph definition on the web page

 If these things are in place mermaid listens to the page load event and when fired (when the page has loaded) it will